Frequently Asked Questions

 -

 We do.
-We currently work with a selection of cafes, restaurants, bars, and other retailers supplying tea as well as information and advice.
+We currently work with a number of cafes, restaurants, bars, independent stores worldwide.
+We can supply tea, teawares, information and advice.

-You can view a list of our current stockists around the world here.
+You can find a list of our current stockists here.

 -

-For example, if you are looking to buy some oolong tea, first you should familiarise yourself with exactly what kind—oolong tea is a huge category made in many different places and styles.
-Then we would recommend you find someone who specialises in that particular area or style, rather than a shop selling tea from dozens of different styles from many different provinces (or countries!). -
+If you are looking to buy a specific kind of Chinese tea (say, oolong tea), we'd first recommend familiarising yourself with exactly what kind — oolong tea is a huge category in itself, made in many different places and styles.
+If you already know a bit about what kind of tea you want, we'd recommend finding someone who specialises in that particular area or style, rather than a one-stop-shop that sells tea from dozens of different styles from many different provinces (or countries). -

 Pu-erh tea, also called 'puer' or 'puerh', is a category of tea that comes from Yunnan province, in southwestern China.
 To be technically called 'pu-erh' it must come from this area, and also be made from large-leafed varietals of Camellia Sinensis Assamica.
 Think of it as a style, alongside white, green, black etc, with the additional caveat that it has to come from a particular place as well.
-There are two main kinds of pu-erh tea, raw pu-erh (also called sheng), and ripe pu-erh (also called 'shu', 'shou', or 'cooked').
+There are two main kinds of pu-erh tea, raw pu-erh (also called 生普洱茶 shēng pǔ ěr chá), and ripe pu-erh (also called 熟普洱茶 shú pǔ ěr chá).

 Raw pu-erh is similar to a strong green tea, generally with some upfront bitter flavours that transform into a sweet aftertaste.
-Raw pu-erh can be stored and aged for long periods of time, slowly transforming 'green' flavours into more smooth, dark and 'aged' flavours; think wood, incense, and dark sugar.
+Raw pu-erh can be stored and aged for long periods of time, slowly transforming 'green' flavours into more smooth, dark and 'aged' flavours — think wood, incense, and dark sugar.
 Bitterness and astringency also tend to smooth out with time.
-The way in which a pu-erh tea will age depends on the storage conditions—it's a microbial ripening process—with temperature and moisture affecting the rate and outcome of ageing.
+The way in which a pu-erh tea will age depends on its storage conditions; ageing pu-erh is a process of microbial ripening, with temperature and humidity affecting the rate of change and the outcome of ageing.

-Ripe pu-erh is made by taking loose raw pu-erh leaves, and fermenting them in a big pile over a period of weeks.
+Ripe pu-erh is made by taking loose raw pu-erh leaves, and fermenting them in a big, wet pile over a period of weeks.
 The fermentation turns the tea very dark, and also very smooth, removing all bitterness.
-Ripe pu-erh tends to have earthy, woody, rich flavours and a very smooth, thick texture.
+Ripe pu-erh tends to have earthy, fragrant wood, rich flavours and a very smooth, thick, opaque dark brown texture.

 Both kinds of pu-erh tea are most commonly pressed into a cake or brick of tea, rather than kept as loose leaves.
-This is done because it allows for easier storage and identification, and has benefits for the ageing process.
+This is done because it allows for easier storage, transportation, and identification, and has distinct benefits for the storing and ageing process.

-You can learn all about how pu-erh tea is made in our in-depth articles; part one covers the rough processing from picking to dried loose tea, and part two covers the pressing of loose tea into compressed cakes.
+You can learn all about how pu-erh tea is made in our two-part article on the topic; Part 1 covers the rough processing from picking to dried loose tea, and Part 2 covers the pressing of loose tea into compressed cakes.

 -